Terradue/doc-developer-sandbox/source/developer/basic.rst

   :language: none

 ..
 WARNING::
- The file should contain only the two lines, without blank lines at the end or at the beginning.
-Furthermore, comments are not allowed.
+ This file should not contain blank lines at the end or at the beginning and comments are not allowed.

 Check the run executable
 ========================